 What we treat

-If you find any of the following issues when you smile:
+If you have any of the following smile flaws:

 – Dark or grey teeth

 we recommend you book an appointment for cosmetic dental treatment.
 Contact a qualified dentist immediately to identify the most suitable treatment for you.